trident64/SIDBlaster/ReadMe.md

 - `-playeraddr=<address>`: Player load address (default: $0900)

 ### `-relocate=<address>`
 Relocates a SID file to a different memory address.
+By default, performs verification to ensure the relocated file behaves identically to the original.

 ```
 SIDBlaster -relocate=$2000 music.sid relocated.sid
 ```

 The address parameter is required and specifies the target memory location (e.g., $2000).

+Options:
+- `-noverify`: Skip verification after relocation (faster, but less safe)

 ### `-disassemble`
 Disassembles a SID file to assembly code.